 Part of what makes decision-making complicated in many organizations is the structure of the organization itself and the various roles people play in decision making.
 To help you manage this, DecisionsFirst Modeler allows you to model a simple organizational structure and then map that structure to the decisions and objectives you are modeling.
 (Click on this link for a short video demonstration of creating organizations and other Business Context objects.)

-For BigCo we are going to build a simple organization structure using the attached bulk create file.
-Note that this will create the following organizations as a flat list.
+For BigCo we are going to build a simple organization structure using the following table.

 |BigCo||BigCo is an example company #tutorial|